sequelize/umzug/README.md

 const umzug = new Umzug({ /* ... options ... */ });
 ```

-Detailed documentation for these options are in the `UmzugConstructorOptions` TypeScript interface, which can be found in [src/types.ts](./src/types.ts).
+Detailed documentation for these options are in the `UmzugOptions` TypeScript interface, which can be found in [src/types.ts](./src/types.ts).

 #### Getting all pending migrations